 - Participates in permanency planning; sets goals; conducts regularly scheduled Service Plan reviews, Site and Home Visits to monitor infants and adolescents well being and safety.

-- Educate and assesses the unique strengths and needs of each child and family involved in consultation with child care team and specialty consultants; Early Intervention, Medical, Mental Health Service Providers.
+- Educate and assesses the unique strengths and needs of each child and family involved in consultation with the child care team and specialty consultants; Early Intervention, Medical, Mental Health Service Providers.

 - Work towards permanency for children either adoption or reunification with parents.